ZhongKang97/object_detection/README.md

 ## Installation
 - Install [PyTorch](http://pytorch.org/), clone this repository, etc.
 - Please follow the instructions in the [original](https://github.com/amdegroot/ssd.pytorch#installation) forked version.
 - We use [wisdom](https://github.com/facebookresearch/visdom) to visualize results and training process.
+Install it: `pip install visdom`
 There is a tutorial on how to use it.
 - (Optional, buggy now) install `plotly`: `conda install -c plotly plotly`
+- For now, some image processing uses `cv2`, to install it with conda, follow [here](https://anaconda.org/conda-forge/opencv).

 ## Datasets
 To make things easy, we provide a simple dataset loader that enherits `torch.utils.data.Dataset` making it fully compatible with the `torchvision.datasets` [API](http://pytorch.org/docs/torchvision/datasets.html).

 ### VOC Dataset
-##### Download VOC 2007 trainval & test and 2012 trainval
+Download VOC 2007 trainval & test and 2012 trainval files.

 ```Shell
 # specify a directory for dataset to be downloaded into, else default is ~/data/